heyaphra/rpi-buster-docker-x86_64/README.md

 ```
 ./
-├── Dockerfile : Example that builds from the latest image and installs NVM
+├── Dockerfile : Example that builds from the latest image with node version manager
 ├── Makefile : To build and run the Dockerfile, execute the command **make all**
 ├── README.md
 └── rpi-build-docker-img.sh : Dockerize a different distro.
 Heck, it doesn't need to be Raspbian!
 Read comments for more.